 Diving into some online gambling Canada statistics, we discover that online casinos are an integral part of the Canadian gambling industry that only seems to be gaining in popularity.
 Across the country, especially in provinces like Ontario, Quebec, British Columbia, and Alberta, casinos provide classic table games such as blackjack, roulette, and poker alongside modern slot machines.

 Horse racing continues to be a prominent part of Canada’s gambling sector.
 After all, some of the iconic events, like the Queen’s Plate at Woodbine Racetrack, are held in Ontario.
-The Canadian Pari-Mutuel Agency reports that annual wagering on horse racing consistently exceeds CA$ 1 billion.
+The Canadian Pari-Mutuel Agency reports that annual wagering on horse racing consistently exceeds CA$1 billion, with events like the Canadian Derby particularly popular.

 Beyond horse racing, Canadians are exploring niche markets that extend the scope of traditional sports betting.
-Esports betting is gaining momentum in the online gambling industry, particularly among younger demographics, as competitive gaming becomes more mainstream.
-Other emerging markets include wagers on entertainment events, political outcomes, and lesser-known sports like darts and snooker.
+Esports betting is gaining momentum in the online gambling industry, for example, with this vertical’s revenue projected to peak at $119.6 million in 2025.

 Gamblers’ Demographics in Canada

 Players in different regions, age groups, and genders have different gaming preferences.
-Let’s take a look at some of these preferences based on demographics.
+Let’s take a look at some of these preferences based on Canadian demographics:

 Gambling Patterns Based on Age